GeodesicPSIM: Predicting the Quality of Static Mesh with Texture Map via Geodesic Patch Similarity: GeodesicPSIM: a model-based metric for mesh quality assessment

 \subsection{Patch cropping}

-Patch cropping aims to crop the 1-hop geodesic patches to a predefined size, facilitating the extraction of effective features.
+Patch cropping aims to crop 1-hop geodesic patches to a predefined size, facilitating the extraction of effective features.

 There are two reasons to perform patch cropping.
 First, the reference and distorted 1-hop geodesic patches may cover areas of different sizes.
-For example, after mesh decimation, the decimated meshes usually have larger face sizes, resulting the distorted 1-hop geodesic patch includes exclusive information that is out of coverage of the reference 1-hop geodesic patch.
-Second, the initial face size for different source meshes or different areas of the same source meshes might also be different, while structure features are generally sensitive to the size of the feature extraction unit.
+For example, after mesh decimation, the decimated meshes usually have larger face sizes, resulting the distorted 1-hop geodesic patch including exclusive information that is out of coverage of the reference 1-hop geodesic patch.

+The second reason is that the initial face size for different source meshes or different areas of the same source meshes might also be different, while structure features are generally sensitive to the size of the feature extraction unit.
+A properer feature extraction unit is prominent for feature purification.
 Referring to the study on neuroscience and quality assessment \cite{simoncelli2001natural,yamins2016using,thibos1989image, wang2004ssim}, the perceptual visual signal can be simulated using a low-pass filter to aggregate information from the retina, indicating that the processing unit of the human visual system is limited in an area centered at the viewpoint.
 Excessively large patch sizes can weaken the effectiveness of feature extraction, consequently resulting in a deviation of human perception prediction.

-Therefore, we propose a two-step patch cropping method shown in \textbf{Algorithm \ref{al:cropping}}: the cropping step 1 ensures that the size of the distorted 1-hop geodesic patch cannot be significantly larger than the reference one, and the cropping step 2 ensures that the size of both the reference and distorted patches cannot be greater than a predefined threshold $\tau$.
+Therefore, we propose a two-step patch cropping method shown in \textbf{Algorithm \ref{al:cropping}}: the cropping step 1 ensures that two 1-hop geodesic patches share close patch size, and the cropping step 2 ensures that the size of both the reference and distorted patches cannot be greater than a predefined threshold $\tau$.
+Specifically, the size of a patch is defined as the average distance between neighbors to the patch center.
 This cropping algorithm shrinks the 1-hop geodesic patch by generating pseudo 1-hop neighbors based on the original neighbors, resulting in similar polygons before and after cropping, which will not change the overall patch geometry characteristics.
-An example of patch cropping is illustrated in Fig. \ref{fig:flowchart}, highlighted by the red dashed lines.
+The position of patch cropping for the entire metric framework is highlighted by the red dashed lines in Fig. \ref{fig:flowchart}, a more vivid toy example of patch cropping is shown in Fig. \ref{fig:cropping}.